prometheas/consolo-monorepo/README.md

 ## Contributing

 Interested in pitching in?
 That's great.
+I'd be grateful for feedback, ideas, bug fixes, and doc updates.
 Please be aware of the following:

 - Be nice to people.
 - All contributions happen through Pull Requests.
 - All code contributions must be accompanied by automated tests.

+This project uses [conventional commits](https://conventionalcommits.org) for developer friendliness, and to facilitate automated compliance with [semantic versioning](http://semver.org/).

 ## Legal Stuff

 In short, don't sue me.
-Neither for my Star Wars references, nor for whatever harm my software did to your computer and/or family.
+Neither for my insufferable Star Wars references, nor for whatever harm my software did to your life.
 Also, please feel free do whatever the hell you want with this.

 ### MIT License